isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 When a new DUID type is selected, the server generates its value and replaces any existing DUID in the file.
-The server then uses the new server identifier in all future interactions with the clients.
+The server then uses the new server identifier in all future interactions with clients.

 .. note::

-   If the new server identifier is created after some clients have obtained their leases, the clients using the old identifier are not able to renew the leases; the server will ignore messages containing the old server identifier.
-Clients will continue sending Renew until they transition to the rebinding state.
-In this state, they will start sending Rebind messages to the multicast address without a server identifier.
-The server will respond to the Rebind messages with a new server identifier, and the clients will associate the new server identifier with their leases.
+   If the new server identifier is created after some clients have obtained their leases, the clients using the old identifier are not able to renew their leases; the server will ignore messages containing the old server identifier.
+Clients will continue sending RENEW until they transition to the rebinding state.
+In this state, they will start sending REBIND messages to the multicast address without a server identifier.
+The server will respond to the REBIND messages with a new server identifier, and the clients will associate the new server identifier with their leases.
 Although the clients will be able to keep their leases and will eventually learn the new server identifier, this will be at the cost of an increased number of renewals and multicast traffic due to a need to rebind.
-Therefore, it is recommended that modification of the server identifier type and value be avoided if the server has already assigned leases and these leases are still valid.
+Therefore, it is recommended that modification of the server-identifier type and value be avoided if the server has already assigned leases and these leases are still valid.